 More than one-fourth of the total known world coal reserves are in the United States.

-Absent major policy changes, coal consumption in the United States is projected to decrease slightly during the next 25 years, from 801 million tons in 2015 to 557 million tons by 2040—about 1.4% per year.
-If current practice continues, about 59% of the coal will be used to generate electricity worldwide.
+Coal consumption in the United States is projected to decrease slightly during the next 25 years, from 801 million tons in 2015 to 557 million tons by 2040—about 1.4% per year.
 But federal and state policies governing permissible emissions from power plants may change, affecting the way coal is used.
 In addition, competing energy sources for electricity generation could reduce the demand for coal.
 Future increases in the supply will probably come from western states because of the low sulfur content of the resource in that region, which now provides about 57% of the nation’s coal.
 Wyoming alone typically accounts for about 42% of all domestic coal mined.

 Of all the fossil-fuel sources, coal is the least expensive for its energy content and is a major factor in the cost of electricity in the United States.
 However, burning coal in electric power plants is a major source of carbon dioxide (CO2) emissions, and its use has other repercussions as well.
 Mining coal disturbs the land and modifies the chemistry of rainwater runoff, which in turn affects stream and river water quality.
 It also releases substantial amounts of methane, a potent greenhouse gas.
 The U.S. Environmental Protection Agency’s Clean Power Plan, as well as the low cost of natural gas, is leading older coal plants to close and reducing interest in new coal plants.